taosdata/taos-connector-odbc/README.md

 - odbc driver manager, such as unixodbc(2.3.6 or above) in linux.
 NOTE: odbc driver manager is pre-installed on windows platform.
 - iconv, should've been already included in libc.
 NOTE: win_iconv will be automatically downloaded when building this project.

-If you want to enable valgrind memory checks or test cases for programming languages other than C/C++, please refer to the following content.
+If you want to enable valgrind memory checks (enable the `ENABLE_VALGRIND_TEST` option during cmake configuration) or test cases for programming languages other than C/C++, please refer to the following content.

 | Tool or Language  | Version Requirement                       | Related Libraries and Versions                                                                          | Reference Links                                                                 |
 |-------------------|-------------------------------------------|---------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------|